 Need Help With Your Sexual Harassment Complaint?

 Coming forward with an employment discrimination complaint is never easy.
 You understandably have many questions about the legal process and the effect it will have on your life.
-If you need help addressing these concerns from an experienced New York employment discrimination attorney, contact the Law Offices of White, Nisar & Hilferty, LLP, today.
+If you need help addressing these concerns from an experienced New York employment discrimination attorney, contact the Law Offices of Mahir S. Nisar, Attorney at Law, today.